 The United Caring Shelters, Inc. (UCS) began in June 1991 thanks to the mission-minded willingness of Bethel United Church of Christ Sunday school class who wanted to serve people in need.
 Shortly thereafter, UCS opened a day shelter at St. Anthony’s Family Life Center and served about 25 to 30 people two meals a day.
 An emergency night shelter was added for single men with 12 bunk beds in an area of Emmanuel Lutheran.
 We added laundry facilities when we realized that this helped men and women save money in order to pay for the main necessities in life.

 In 1996, UCS bought an abandoned brick warehouse on 6th street.
 This building was four stories and had a basement.
-It was close to the main bus terminal and the services for employment, social service agencies and government offices that assist the homeless and needy in our area.
+It was close to the main bus terminal and the services for employment, social service agencies, and government offices that assist the homeless and needy in our area.
 Volunteers remodeled the first floor in seven months.
-It soon turned into a one of a kind day shelter for the community.
+It soon turned into a one-of-a-kind day shelter for the community.
 We are the only local shelter to offer laundry and shower facilities and allow the use of the shelter address to people who need to use it for job applications, social security disability benefits and so that their family can keep in contact with them.
-We currently assist 150 people a day in the Day Shelter.
+We currently assist 157 people a day in the Day Shelter.

-On November 2014, we opened up the community’s first and only Homeless Medical Respite Program (HMRP) with 6 beds for men in partnership with Deaconess then expanded those services by 4 beds to meet the needs of women in 2017.
+In November 2014, we opened up the community’s first and only Homeless Medical Respite Program (HMRP) with 6 beds for men in partnership with Deaconess then expanded those services by 4 beds to meet the needs of women in 2017.
 Jason Emmerson became UCS’s Executive Director in 2015 and helped it grow for 7 years.
 He provided financial expertise, visionary leadership, and the kind of personality that led people and systems to say “yes” to supporting UCS’s mission.
 Jason also primed the pump so UCS can move into the future with energy and passion.